diarmidmackenzie/sdt-condensed/RMT.md

 **Conditional Negative Regard:**  Another form of conditional regard.
 Withdrawal of affection and attention as a punishment

-**Parental Conditional Regard (PCR):** Conditional regard (which could be positive, negative or both) from a parent towards their child.
+**Parental Conditional Regard (PCR):** Conditional regard (which could be positive, negative, or both) from a parent towards their child.

 **RMT Proposition VI**: When circumstances turn one basic psychological need against another, this will negatively impact relationship quality, and wellbeing of those in the relationship.